Infineon/optiga-trust-m/README.md

 ## Getting started

+Information on the Product including Documentation, GetStarted Guides or Application Notes can be found in OPTIGA&trade; Trust M Overview Repository [here](https://github.com/Infineon/optiga-trust-m-overview)

 ### Getting the Host Library

 Below are the instructions to get the OPTIGA&trade; Trust M Host Library for C.